How to get disability equipment and assistive technology

 If you’re still not getting the support you need, follow the formal complaints procedure.
 Every NHS trust must publish their complaints procedure.

-How to complain to the NHS (NHS)
+How to complain (NHS)

 Your rights under the NHS constitution (GOV.UK)